Can Drinking Cranberry Juice Bring on a Gout Attack?

 Advertisement

 A one-cup serving of unsweetened cranberry juice contains 116 calories, almost a gram of protein and 30 grams of carbohydrates, according to the USDA.
 Although it is unsweetened, pure cranberry juice does contain 30 grams of naturally-occurring sugar.
-Because it's recommended that those suffering from gout avoid drinks sweetened with fruit sugar, cranberry juice for gout may not be a good choice.
+Because it's recommended that those who have gout avoid drinks sweetened with fruit sugar, cranberry juice for gout may not be a good choice.

 The Arthritis Foundation cites research that shows drinking more water could mean fewer gout flares.
 Consuming dairy products, too, may help protect against gout attacks; one study showed that those who consumed a serving or more of low-fat milk or yogurt a day had less uric acid in their blood than those who abstained from dairy.